Mohni7277/Kubernetes/README.md

 if it is Ready which mean you are all set .

 **Authors**
-Mohni Kumari, Ram Nivas, Divya Sinha  Anuradha, Farhat, **Mentor**
+Mohni Kumari, Ram Nivas, Divya Sinha  Anuradha, Farhat **Mentor**
  Anil Kumar Dahiya
-DevOps
+ DarkBlue DevOps Solutions Pvt Ltd